voxmedia/thumbor_varnish_http_loader/README.md

 This Thumbor HTTP loader plugin is designed to rewrite incoming urls to instead make requests to an appropriately configured Varnish server.
 The purpose of this is to defer the responsibility of caching unprocessed images to a different software and server.
+As such, we recommend you use this with `STORAGE = 'thumbor.storages.no_storage'`

 In short, this plugin acts just like the default Thumbor HTTP loader except on source urls that match `VARNISH_SOURCES_TO_PROXY`, it will replace the host with `VARNISH_HOST`